jdecaron/c19coalition/_posts/2021-05-05-c19-coalition-and-partners-hold-first-sunday-supper-vaccination-community-event-in-brooklyn-ny-on-mother’s-day.md

 [The C19 Coalition](https://c19coalition.org/) and its partners [Stop the Spread](https://www.stopthespread.org/) and [Project N95](https://www.projectn95.org/) are working in collaboration with the [Church of God of East New York ](https://cog-eny.com/)and the [Community Healthcare Network (CHN)](https://www.chnnyc.org/) to host its first of a series of Sunday Suppers this Mother’s Day, May 9th, 2021 in Brooklyn, New York.

-***The event, which will run from 9 a.m. to 5:30 p.m. at the Church of God of East New York, at 905 Sutter Avenue, will be an opportunity to get vaccinated while connecting with the community.
+***The event, which will run from 9 a.m. to 5:30 p.m. at the Church of God of East New York, at 905 Sutter Avenue.
+It will be an opportunity to get vaccinated while connecting with the community.
 The entrance is on Warwick St.***

 The event will have Pfizer first and second doses available for anyone on a walk-up basis.
 Additionally, upon vaccination, a supply of masks and a free to-go meal supplied by a local restaurant will be provided.